Bankrupt Energy Future to offer auction plan amid bidding war

 Energy Future's main asset is its ownership stake in Oncor, a nonbankrupt business that owns the largest power transmission network in Texas.

-Thomson Reuters' IFR has reported that Hunt Consolidated was considering a bid, and that Houston-based CenterPoint Energy Inc (CNP.N) and Spanish Iberdrola SA (IBE.MC) had also shown interest.
+Thomson Reuters' IFR has reported that Hunt Consolidated was considering a bid, and that Houston-based CenterPoint Energy Inc and Spanish Iberdrola SA had also shown interest.

 Separately, Energy Future plans to spin off its power plants and retail electric utility business to that unit's secured creditors, who are owed $24 billion.